Search

 drug mnemonics or remembering dosages

-These memory systems are very cool because they help you have image associations for every number.
+These memory systems are helpful because they help you have image associations for every number.

 For example, if you have to give 86 ml to a 22 year old male, you can readily memorize those numbers by using images like fish and a nun.